Last Updated: 9 April 2020.

 Access the PDF version of this article here.

 “Deep in our history of struggle for freedom, Canada was the north star.
 The freedom road links us together.”

 When U.S. President Barack Obama invoked the words of Dr. Martin Luther King Jr. when addressing the Canadian House of Commons in June 2016, few could have imagined that the election of Donald Trump would once again turn American eyes to the North.
-On election night, as state after state turned Republican red, the website of the Canadian Department of Citizenship, Immigration and Refugees crashed.
+On election night in 2017, as state after state turned Republican red, the website of the Canadian Department of Immigration, Refugees, and Citizenship crashed.
 Moving to Canada could be an option for many Americans (and others) who no longer see their own values reflected in their country’s leadership and growing divisiveness.

 For 45 years our team at Perley-Robertson Hill & McDougall have represented American professionals, families, small business owners and entrepreneurs to navigate the process of becoming Canadian.
 Warren Creates is a certified specialist in Citizenship and Immigration Law (Immigration and Refugee Protection) and has successfully helped thousands of businesses and individuals create new beginnings in Canada.

 Our country is stronger because of the diversity of skills and experience of those who came here to build better lives and a better country.
 Give us a call or write us so we can help you navigate the path of coming to Canada.

 Warren Creates is Head of Perley-Robertson, Hill & McDougall’s Immigration Law Group.
 He is a Certified Specialist in the fields of Immigration Law, Citizenship Law, and Refugee Law.
 He can be reached at firstname.lastname@example.org or 613.566.2839.